myokaski/fbgrab/readme.md

        -l line length, a.k.a. stride.
               the length  in  pixels  between  the  start  of  each row in the framebuffer, which might be larger or equal  to  width.
-Optional when reading from device.
+Defaults to width when reading from file.

        -s seconds
               specifies how many seconds to wait before grabbing. fbshot  does